MrSinho/shecs/README.md

 # EZ-ECS

-A simple C Entity Component System
+A header only Entity Component System written in C.

 ## Build status: